-- The principle of developing the site for farm buildings has been established and this proposal is to add two additional storage buildings.
+- 59 The principle of developing the site for farm buildings has been established and this proposal is to add an additional agricultural storage building.
 The previous application on the site sought approval, in addition to agricultural buildings, for a workshop and cattle building.
 The noise and odour from these uses was considered in detail due to the proximity of existing dwellings to the site.
-The proposed sheds are proposed to the south of the cattle building between two agricultural storage buildings. - The applicant has submitted further information on noise and odour which assessed the effects of this application and the 18/01614/FLL application on residential receptors; this is covered below in detail in the sections noise and odour.
+This agricultural storage building is proposed to the north of the cattle building beside the workshop. - 60 The applicant has submitted further information on noise and odour which assessed the effects of this application and the 18/01941/FLL application on residential receptors; this is covered below in detail in the sections noise and odour. - 61 The development of the site is not considered to have an impact with regards to overlooking due to the proposed use not being residential.